testomatio/examples/cucumber/README.md

-This repo contains tests for Coffee-machine application with Testomat.io plugins
+This repo contains **CucumberJS tests for Coffee-machine application** with Testomat.io plugins

 # Installation